LucaCorvitto/GANime/README.md

 ## CYCLEGAN constraint
 The Cycle GAN constraint consists in force the output of the model to be equal to the input.
 In our case we modified the lambda constant to a lower value in order to force the output just to be similar to the input, not equal.

+## WGAN
+The Wassertein Distance is useful to make the training more stable (mitigating or avoiding the mode collapse.

+## SRGAN
+At the end we wanted to add this other architecture to enhance the resolution of our images, from 64x64 to 512x512

+## STYLEGAN3
+This is the state of the art architecture.
+We wanted to try it and compare it to ours.